ashki23/HPC-notes/cluster.md

 R
 ```

-If you are looking for using a licenced software (available in cluster)
+If you are looking for using a licensed software (available in cluster)
-make sure you call the licence when requesting resources.
+make sure you call the license when requesting resources.
 For instance
 to use MATLAB:

 ``` bash